mikebarile/HairBNB/docs/schema.md

 listing_id  | integer   | not null, foreign key (references users), indexed title       | string    | not null body        | string    | not null
+rating      | integer   | not null, between 1 and 5